How to Butcher a Chicken without Renting or Buying Any Special Equipment

 Have everything set up ahead of time.
 Make sure your knife is very sharp.
-Set up a table for final processing, a bucket of water with a bit of bleach and some rags for cleaning the knife and the table, a container for the offal, and a burner with a scalding pot (and a kitchen thermometer) all ready to go.
+Set up a table for final processing, a bucket of water with a bit of bleach and some rags for cleaning the knife and the table, a container for the feathers and guts, and a burner with a scalding pot (and a kitchen thermometer) all ready to go.